mosra/magnum-bindings/doc/python/magnum.math.rst

         Currently, doing :py:`from magnum import math` will bring in the Magnum's math module which at the moment *does not* contain the well-known Python APIs and constants.
-In particular, calling `math.sin()` expects an explicit `Deg` / `Rad` type, while Python's :py:`math.sin()` doesn't.
+In particular, calling `magnum.math.sin()` expects an explicit `Deg` / `Rad` type, while Python's `math.sin()` doesn't.
 This will get resolved either by making all Python overloads present in the same module or giving the user an option whether to use Magnum math or Python math.
-For now, to avoid confusion, do for example
+For now, to avoid confusion, do for example this:
-        this:

         .. code:: pycon